QLD Wide - 60 Seconds Claim Advice

 Advice QLD Wide

-The steps you take after a cycling accident can have significant consequences when claiming compensation for road injuries.
-That’s because motor vehicle insurance companies typically seek to protect their profitability when settling bicycle accident claims.
-For instance, they might argue that you have contributory negligence, which would reduce the payout value.
+What you do after a cycling accident can have significant consequences when claiming compensation for psychological and physical injuries.
+That’s because CTP insurance companies try to minimise their liability and the value of lump sum payments.
+For instance, they might argue that you are contributorily negligent, which would reduce the compensation payout.

 Experienced bicycle accident lawyers understand the techniques CTP insurers use to minimise their liability, and they often work closely with healthcare providers, which means they are familiar with the insurer’s requirements.